katakuro83/data-quality-observability-framework/README.md

 - Add OpenLineage/Marquez integration for a standards-based lineage backend instead of the custom lightweight tracker
 - Add a small dashboard (Streamlit/Metabase) reading directly from `metrics_repository` for a visual DQ trend view
 - Add PagerDuty/Opsgenie as an `AlertDispatcher` implementation for on call escalation
-- Extend anomaly detection with seasonality awareness (e.g., day of-week baselines) rather than a flat trailing window
+- Extend anomaly detection with seasonality awareness (e.g., day of week baselines) rather than a flat trailing window

 ---